leq382121/SpoTube/README.md

 $ npm install
 ```

 After that, open up info.json file, enter your facebook email and password, paste the link you wish to download and run the app to download videos.
+Additionaly you can specify the words which possible findings coudl contain to increase the accuracy of results.

 ```sh
 $ node get.js